dullbananas/pysh/README.md

 ![PyPI - Downloads](https://img.shields.io/pypi/dm/shellp.svg)

 # ShellP
-ShellP is a shell implemented in Python and currently in pre-alpla development.
+ShellP is a shell implemented in Python and currently in alpla stage of development.

+## Advantages over other shells
+  * Easy to configure (e.g. PS1 value is more readable and easier to make yourself)
+  * Easy to install without root access
+  * Variety of values that you can use for PS1, including git branch and execution duration of previous command

 ## Project Links
   * [GitHub repo](https://github.com/dullbananas/shellp)